Improve your (blog) posts - images for successful (small) business marketing

 GIMP is a free, open-source image editing tool that is both powerful and up-to-date.
 You won’t get all the features of Photoshop, but you’ll have more than enough flexibility to carry out the vast majority of tasks you will need it for.

-Udemy offers a fantastic free course for any passionate photographer who wants to improve their post-processing skills with Adobe Photoshop and Lightroom.
+Udemy offers a fantastic free course for any passionate photographer who wants to improve their post-processing skills with Adobe Photoshop and Lightroom to become an expert.
 As they say on their website, “Bring your photos from “blah” to “WOW!” in just a few hours.”